 Note: Not all psychological disorders are best treated with psychotherapy.
 Some conditions, like bipolar and schizophrenia, are better managed with a combination of methods including medication.

 A study was carried out at the University of Pennsylvania on the topic of positive psychology and mental health.
 The researchers were testing the validity of learned optimism.
 Specifically, they looked at rates of depression within two groups.
 First, the study sorted the students randomly into the two groups the experimental group and the control group.
 The experiment group was taught methods of learned optimism.
-The control group, was told to carry on with their lives as normal.
+The control group was told to carry on with their lives as normal.
 After approximately 18 months, the groups were followed up on.
 The results from the study are impressive.

 Control group: in the control group, 32 percent of the people suffered from moderate or severe depression.
 Additionally, 15 percent of the students in that group experienced anxiety issues with similar severity.
 It is important to note that the results that are readily available do not detail any past mental health, genetic predisposition, or adverse environmental factors.
 This means throughout the 18 month period, the students who were not taught learned optimistic techniques developed depression, or depressive symptoms.

-Experimental Group: The results reported from the experimental group saw less frequency and severity of anxiety and depression.
+Experimental Group: The results reported by the experimental group saw less frequency and severity of anxiety and depression.
 In this group, only 22 percent of the students developed depression or depressive symptoms.
 Similarly, anxiety rates were only 7 percent rather than 15 in the control.

 Stress is nicknamed the silent killer by many professionals today.
 Stress can wreak havoc on our bodies.
 What’s more is that we are usually largely unaware of this, mainly because we don’t have direct control of the parts affected due to the autonomic nervous system.
 Then, when we do feel it, the problem has usually progressed into something more serious and often it is too late.
 So, what does this have to do with positive psychology and mental health?